 At its core, commercial real estate is a business built on relationships.
 Technology enables landlords to build, foster, and support those relationships, especially when face-to-face contact is difficult.
 Technology is also a powerful way to centralize portfolio data and understand the impact COVID-19 is having on the business in real-time — helping them identify new opportunities or potential risks to protect their business against.
 That’s why industrial landlords are jumping deeper into technology today, and those who do it best will recover the fastest and be well-positioned to thrive, whatever the future holds.

 Looking for more?
-Read our guide to learn how best-in-class industrial landlords are successfully navigating the challenges and opportunities presented by COVID-19.
+Read our guide to learn how best-in-class industrial landlords are taking advantage of the opportunities presented by COVID-19 for long-term success.